 |Title:||Head Women's Soccer Coach|

-Nick Whiting is in his second season as the head women’s soccer coach at Lees-McRae College, previously serving as the Bobcats’ assistant coach for two seasons.
+Nick Whiting is in his third season as the head women’s soccer coach at Lees-McRae College, previously serving as the Bobcats’ assistant coach for two seasons.

 Four players earned all-region honors, as Dorn garnered academic all-region recognition, as well as a spot on the NSCAA all-Southeast Region First team.
 The Bobcats also continued their academic excellence as a team, earning the program’s fifth straight NSCAA Team Academic Award, while leading the conference with a team grade point average of 3.33.